jeffmcutter/cf_shortcuts/cfssh/README.md

   For any other files to grep, use /the/full/path/to/file -i is optional to ignore case with grep count is optional and used with tail to limit the output, default is 3

+USAGE: cfgrep-collate [-i] group pattern log_file [count]

+  For CloudForms logs, log_file can be in the format of evm or evm.log For any other files to grep, use /the/full/path/to/file -i is optional to ignore case with grep count is optional with cfgrep only and used with tail to limit the output, default is 3

+USAGE: cfgrep-request [-i] group request_id [log_file]

+  Will grep and collate CloudForms logs for a request_id and all its associated tasks log_file is optional and defaults to automation.log

 To see matching hosts for a given group, use: